jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing swim trunks and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our foxholes.
 It's the majical joy of overcoming obstacles, learning new skills, and trying again, that keeps us playing the game of civilization.

-I mean, why would millions of people play computer games, if we didn't love overcoming challenges?
+I mean, why would we all play sports, puzzles, and computer games, if we didn't love overcoming challenges?

-Techvolution plays on our love of majic.
-It's the ruling philosophy that encourages extras to majically bond with any tool they want so they can solve frontline problems as player gods.
+Techvolution plays on our love of majic.The ruling philosophy is supposed to encourages people to majically bond with any tool they want so they can solve frontline problems as player gods.

 Yet what do ordinary people do when antagonists say improving society is wrong?